 - After the storm, check the University’s website or call your supervisor for information regarding the timeline for returning to campus.

-- Reopening of campuses will be announced via Eagle Alert, and posted on the University website.
+- The reopening of campuses will be announced via Eagle Alert and posted on the University website.

 Re-Entry and Campus Recovery